ehtec/pie-chart-ocr/CONTRIBUTING_TO_ISSUE.md

 git push -u origin 0-example-issue
 ```

-Go to the Gitlab issues page and select your issue.
-In the upper right corner, click
-the button to create a merge request.
-Mark the merge request as draft if it is not yet
-ready.
-Then press "compare branches and continue".
-The Asignee of the merge request
-should be the maintainer (Elias Hohl).
-Otherwise, no notification to review your work
-will be sent.

-If Gitlab shows you that the branch is not up to date with master and needs to be
+If Gitlab shows you that the branch is not up to date with main and needs to be
 rebased, press the "Rebase" button.
 If you encounter any merge conflicts,
 resolve them.
 You can continue pushing commits that will automatically be
 integrated into the same merge request.